 Phase 1 went live in August 2019.

 We are keen to hear about how the scheme is working for you, over the next few months.
 All feedback will be evaluated, and the scheme will be adapted if necessary.

 At the end of the evaluation period, all responses will be considered and a decision will be made as to whether the schemes should be made permanent, modified or revoked.

 Residents of the affected streets will automatically receive a permit which they will be required to display in their vehicle windscreen whenever they drive through the restriction.
 For further information visit our School Streets Permits page.

 Parents or carers dropping children at school will not be eligible for a permit.

 Restrictions times can be found on our How the scheme will work page.

 At this time it is not proposed to provide permits to visitors.
-The scheme is being launched as a trial and once live we will be inviting feedback from members of the public.
 We are keen to hear about your experiences and as part of this we will review the feedback received, and look to put in place measures to mitigate any resulting issues where feasible.